open-sauced/maintainer-intro-course/Issues-and-Pull-Requests.md

 ### PR Highlights

 When writing PR highlights, you will want to talk about the changes made in the PR, acknowledge the PR author and showcase how this is an improvement on the project.
 It would also be good to link to the actual PR for those interested in looking at the changes made.
-This is another way to gain attention for the project, because will get a first hand look at what types of contributions you are looking for and how well you work with contributors.
+This is another way to gain attention for the project, because it is a first hand look at what types of contributions you are looking for and how well you work with contributors.

 To learn more about how the Highlights feature works, please read through the [OpenSauced documentation](https://docs.opensauced.pizza/features/highlights/).